archlens/ArchLens/README.md

 - `mt-diagrams render`: This command generates a package diagram based on the configuration file.
 This is the main command used to generate diagrams based on the provided configuration file.

-- `mt-diagrams render-diff`: This command generates a package diagram highlighting differences between two specified branches.
+- `mt-diagrams render-diff`: This command generates a package diagram highlighting differences between the working branch and the specified branch in the config file.
 This command is useful for comparing package dependencies between different branches in a project.

 - `mt-diagrams create-config`: This command generates a basic configuration file defining a view that showcases all packages included in the system.
 This command is useful for quickly generating a configuration file to get started with the tool.
+This command should be run on the root of your project